pierluigiferrari/particle_filter/README.md

     git checkout e94b6e1
     ```
     Some function signatures have changed in v0.14.x.
 See [this PR](https://github.com/udacity/CarND-MPC-Project/pull/3) for more details.
-* A Simulator which you can download from [here](https://github.com/udacity/self-driving-car-sim/releases) in the classroom.
+* The simulator which you can download from [here](https://github.com/udacity/self-driving-car-sim/releases).

 ## Basic Build Instructions